mmeendez8/mmeendez8.github.io/_posts/2024-02-02-amf-pitch-calibration.md

 ### Pitch template

-The pitch template is a controlled image we use to model the real-world pitch.
-By mapping image objects to it, we can directly measure their distances and angles.
+The pitch template is a controlled image I use to model the real-world pitch.
+By mapping image objects to it, I can directly measure their distances and angles.
 This is crucial for extracting meaningful information later on, such as ball position, player location, and player speed.

-First, we must understand how the dimensions of an American football pitch are defined.
+First, I must understand how the dimensions of an American football pitch are defined.
 [This](https://turftank.com/us/academy/how-big-is-a-football-field/) page is an excellent resource.
-It's worth noting that we solely focused on NFL dimensions, as NCAA fields differ slightly.
+It's worth noting that I solely focused on NFL dimensions, as NCAA fields differ slightly.

 <div class="post-center-image">
     {% picture pimage /assets/images/fullsize/posts/2024-02-02-amf-pitch-calibration/pitchdims.png --alt AMF Pitch dimensions example %}
 </div>

-{:refdef: class="image-caption"}
 *NFL Pitch dimensions obtained from [https://turftank.com/us/academy/how-big-is-a-football-field/](https://turftank.com/us/academy/how-big-is-a-football-field/)*
-{: refdef}

 I created a simple image with the same resolution as the NFL pitch, *120 x 53.3 px*.
 This means one pixel in the image equals one yard in the real world.
 Next, I added endzones, hash marks, yard numbers, and all necessary elements, each positioned accurately.
 I have to admit that even though this task should be relatively simple and mechanical, it took me a while to get a decent result.
-Be sure to check the real code but this is a small example where I (and copilot) show how to create the starting pitch with endzones and sidelines:
+Be sure to check the real code but this is a small example where I (and Copilot) show how to create the starting pitch with endzones and sidelines:

 ```javascript
     // Define the pitch dimensions and other constants